charltonaustin/blog-entries/unpublished/load-and-performance-testing-with-flask.md

 ## Our results
 At the end of the day, we verified about three significant changes to our infrastructure and code.
-We managed to reduce the call time for two of our endpoints by half with a code and database changes.
+We managed to reduce the call time for two of our endpoints by half with code and database changes.
-We managed to increase the number of users we could handle by roughly double while keeping similar performance to before with an infrastructure change.
+We managed to increase the number of users we could handle by roughly double, while keeping performance at the previous level with an infrastructure change.
 We also managed to improve by an order of magnitude.